At Choklits, we believe that learning is everywhere and we are committed to learning from everyone.

-Children are actively encouraged to participate in their own learning through a vast array of educational activities that promote a love of learning.
-Carefully chosen individual and group activities introduce children to mathematics, the language skills of speaking, listening, reading and writing, science, studies of society and environment, technology and the Arts.
-The aim in the early years is to establish a firm foundation of knowledge, skills, attitudes, and values necessary for further learning.
-Of the utmost importance is to ‘spark the fire’ for a love of life-long learning.
+Our aim in the early years is to establish a firm foundation of knowledge, skills, attitudes, and values necessary for further learning.
+Of the greatest importance is to ‘spark the fire’ for a love of lifelong learning.

 Knowing where and with whom you belong is integral to human existence.
 Children belong first to a family, a cultural group, a neighbourhood and a wider community.
 Belonging acknowledges children’s interdependence with others and the basis of relationships in defining identities.
 In early childhood and throughout life, relationships are crucial to a sense of belonging.
 Belonging is central to being and becoming in that it shapes who children are and who they can become.
 There a two curriculum frameworks we use at Choklits to support and guide our practice and philosophy.
 The frameworks are the Victorian Early Years Learning & Development Framework and the Early Years Learning Framework for Australia.